 Sonny is Carol’s horse.
 He has been at the sanctuary since 1996.
 Sonny can be a clown, a leader or a frightened child.
 His past still comes back to haunt him after all these years.
 He is very sensitive and likes to keep his routine.
 He is totally blind now and Carol and Sonny have such a close bond that she occasionally rides him which takes a massive amount of trust between horse and rider.
 Sonny instigated this himself because he was broken hearted every time Carol rode one of the other horses when she always rode him.
 One day after watching a video about a blind horse and his rider Carol thought “I have that special bond with Sonny too!
 Why not give it a go?” and it was amazing how Sonny didn’t seem to be blind once she was on him.
 Amazing!

 Scrumpy was born at the sanctuary.
 She was Truly’s foal.
 Scrumpy is a good natured, excitable, girly mare.
 When she was weaned from Truly, Sonny started looking out for her and they are to this day close friends.
 We call him her uncle.
-Scrumpy has never known anything bad happen to her, so has not been scared in anyway, which is obvious to see when we are teaching her new things
+Scrumpy has never known anything bad happen to her.
+She has had a gifted life

 Bess, another piebald, has been at the sanctuary twice.
 She had a stay for a few months when she was three; we worked hard to get her manageable, only to have her owner sell her to a dealer.
 The money was more important to her than poor Bess.
 This caused huge upset at the sanctuary as we knew how vulnerable she was.
 A couple of months later a friend noticed her for sale in a magazine.
 In the picture which was with the advert she looked frightened and so a group of volunteers made the journey to where she was and listened to a pack of lies about what she had achieved etc..
 When they had finished, we told them who we were and negotiated a far more realistic price and took her home again to the sanctuary.
 She had been so mistreated when they tried to break her that we had to leave it a year before starting her training again